 Seeking a Shared Vision for Roosevelt

 In 2002, Sustainable Long Island facilitated a community visioning process called “Seeking a Shared Vision for Roosevelt” that sought to revitalize the Nassau Road corridor in Roosevelt’s downtown.
-The visioning process convened 500 stakeholders, in partnership with the Former Nassau County Executive Thomas R. Suozzi and Town of Hempstead Supervisor Richard V. Guardino, Jr. This was the running point where Roosevelt residents began to take their community back.
+The visioning process convened hundreds of stakeholders, in partnership Nassau County and the Town of Hempstead, to identify goals and build a consensus in achieving a workable vision and solutions for revitalization Roosevelt’s central business district.

 Following multiple focus group meetings, workshops, and presentations, Sustainable Long Island wrote a community revitalization and economic development plan for Roosevelt, identifying 15 brownfields along the main commercial corridor.
 Soon after, Sustainable Long Island brought together the Roosevelt Community Revitalization Group (RCRG) to represent the diverse concerns of all Roosevelt residents moving forward.
 Over the years and with the partnership of local community leaders, Sustainable Long Island:

 - Organized over 100 volunteers to construct a new playground at the Washington Rose Elementary School, one of the projects identified in the community vision plan, which took three days to build and was designed by local youth.

 - Facilitated the beautification of Nassau Road with the addition of a “Welcome to Roosevelt” sign, brick sidewalks, and community clock across from the Roosevelt Post Office.